Commissioner of Revenue

 Appointments with the Commissioner of the Revenue’s Office can be made ONLINE or by phone at 434-970-3160.

 Visit our Business Personal Property Tax page to learn more.

 Important COVID-19 Notice:

-Due to the COVID 19 Pandemic the Commissioner of Revenues Office will be implementing the following customer contact policy through April 1, 2020:
+Due to the COVID-19 Pandemic the Commissioner of Revenues Office will be implementing the following customer contact policy until further notice:

 - As always, business tax filings and payments can be made via US mail, online or at any of the drop-boxes located on 6th street, 7th street or the Drive-up box by the Key Rec Center.

 Our Mailing address is:

 - We are available by telephone or email for all inquires:

 |Real Estate Tax Relief for Elderly and Disabled or Charlottesville Housing Affordability Program||Meals & Lodging Tax|